openfl/OpenFLDevelopersGuide/working-with-byte-arrays/README.md

 ## The bytesAvailable and length properties {#the-bytesavailable-and-length-properties}

 The length and bytesAvailable properties tell you how long a ByteArray is and how many bytes remain in it from the current position to the end.
 The following example illustrates how you can use these properties.
-The example writes a String of text to the ByteArray and then reads the ByteArray one byte at a time until it encounters either the character “a” or the end (bytesAvailable &lt;= 0).
+The example writes a String of text to the ByteArray and then reads the ByteArray one byte at a time until it encounters either the character "a" or the end (bytesAvailable &lt;= 0).

 var bytes:ByteArray = new ByteArray();